ProTrack Employer Resources

 Information for Employers

 Partnering with Florida Tech as one of our co-op employers can be of great value to your corporation as well, potentially resulting in lower labor and recruitment costs, improved employee retention, and surprising innovation.

 What is Cooperative Education?

-Co-op is the integration of classroom theory with applied learning in appropriate fields of business, industry, government, social services and other professions.
+Co-op is the integration of classroom theory with applied learning in appropriate fields of business, engineering, science, technology, education, and other professions.
 We have found that the following criteria aid employers and the university in creating successful work experiences for students: